High school football scoreboard: Sept. 21-23, 2017

 Add in a Saturday night kickoff between Vermilion Valley Conference foes Georgetown-Ridge Farm and Salt Fork in Catlin, and it's a jam-packed weekend of high school football.

-Thoughts will be on more than just football, however, when Mahomet-Seymour (2-2) hosts Mattoon (2-2) at Frank Dutton Field at 7 p.m. on Friday night in Apollo Conference action.
+Thoughts were more than just on football, however, when Mahomet-Seymour defeated Mattoon 40-21 on Friday night at Frank Dutton Field.

-It is the first football game for the Green Wave since Wednesday's shooting happened inside Mattoon High School's cafeteria.
+It was the first football game for the Green Wave since Wednesday's shooting happened inside Mattoon High School's cafeteria.

-Two area games feature 4-0 teams as Tuscola hosts Central A&M in Central Illinois Conference play, while a key Illini Prairie Conference showdown between unbeatens Monticello and Bloomington Central Catholic takes place on the Sages' home field.
+Two area games featured 4-0 teams as Tuscola routed Central A&M 50-0 in Central Illinois Conference play, while Monticello used a strong second half to defeat Bloomington Central Catholic 49-28 at home in Illini Prairie Conference play.

 Read up on what is guiding the Sages to their perfect start